Not a crafter? Here’s why you should consider becoming one during the pandemic.

-The former publicist opened a mobile yarn store, JuJuKnits, in April 2019 in a pink and white vintage Roadmaster trailer, followed by a bricks and mortar store in October.
-The recent pandemic-related lockdown has made her pivot to virtual sales, and she says that the demand for her beginner kits has been high.
+The former publicist opened a mobile yarn store, JuJuKnits, in April 2019 in a pink-and-white vintage Roadmaster trailer, followed by a bricks-and-mortar store in October.
+The recent pandemic-related shutdown has made her pivot to virtual sales, and she said the demand for her beginner kits has been high.
 “I believe in the healing power of yarn,” she said.

 Picking up an old craft or delving into a new one is a positive way to get through the coronavirus pandemic, according to mental health experts.
 “You might try knitting or something new; individuals should find what grabs them — that’s so important for creativity,” said clinical psychologist Mark Runco, who is director of creativity research and programming at Southern Oregon University.